dikshabhati1/Brain-MRI-Segmentation/README.md

 # Brain-MRI-Segmentation

+# Problem
+The task is classify the image i.e. have tumor or not.Then if there is a tumor, segment that part of tumor

 # Flask Demo
 Made a flask app for testing the model in google colab.Below is the demo of the web app